Claude Code Kit

 Office Hours

-Pre-coding product validation using forcing functions — clarify what to build and why before writing any code.
+Pre-coding product validation using forcing functions — clarify what to build and why before any code.
+Use at the start of a feature when scope or value is fuzzy.

 When to Use